GL-Li/totalcensus/README.md

 ===========================================================

-Download summary files from [Census Bureau](https://www2.census.gov/) and extract data of decennial censuses and American Community Surveys from your local computer.
+Download summary files from [Census Bureau](https://www2.census.gov/) and extract data from the summary files.

 Update
 ------

 **1/8/2020**: Version 0.6.3 is on CRAN.
 The 2018 ACS 5 year data was
 added to the package.
-The package now includes:
+The package now includes all latest data since
+2000:

 -   Decennial census 2000 and 2010
 -   ACS 1 year: 2005 - 2018